WalmartSolutions/MC-Crackmes/README.md

     - **Hints/Solutions**: Tips to nudge you in the right direction.
 Some challenges may include community-contributed solutions if they’ve been solved previously.

 ### Safety First
 All challenges have been carefully reviewed and vetted to ensure they are safe to use.
-For added security in beginner-friendly crackmes, potential risks like webhooks have been removed to create a safer learning environment **in easier crackmes**.
+For added security in beginner-friendly crackmes, potential risks like webhooks have been removed to create a safer learning environment **in beginner crackmes**.

+### Crackme ranks based on Dificulty:
+- 1–2: Beginner

+- 3–4: Intermediate

+- 5–6: Proficient

+- 7–8: Advanced

+- 9–10: Expert

 ### Useful Starting Tools & Documents
 **Recaf - Bytecode editor:** https://github.com/Col-E/Recaf-Launcher <br/>
+**IDA (Pro) - Advanced editor (Do NOT use for Java):** https://hex-rays.com/ida-free **OR** https://auth.lol/ida/ (Cracked v9.X)
 **Java Opcode List:** https://en.wikipedia.org/wiki/List_of_Java_bytecode_instructions OR https://www.coley.software/Recaf-documentation/use-bytecode-list.html <br/>

 ### How to Contribute